nuchi/firefox-quantum-userchromejs/README.md

 It does not involve adding any extensions, and instead works only by adding (or changing) files in your Firefox user profile.

+After I made this I learned of something called `autoconfig.js` which apparently serves a similar purpose; I haven't investigated it very much.

 ## Installation

 Place the three `userChrome.*` files in a `/chrome` directory inside your Firefox profile.
 If you already have a `userChrome.css` file, you may instead add the contents of the file here anywhere in your existing file.